 Use your garden imaginatively.

 If you are lucky enough to have a garden, you have much you can do to live sustainably.
 Many of the world’s issues come from a growing population’s food demand.
-Forest is clear to graze cattle, intensive farming methods degrade soil, and intensive fishing strips the oceans.
-Then, there are the movements of planes, trains, ships, and trucks around the planet, adding to the carbon emissions.
+Forest is clear to graze cattle, intensive farming methods degrade soil and intensive fishing strips the oceans.
+Then, there are the movements of planes, trains, ships, and trucks around the planet.
+These can all add to the carbon emissions.

 If only we grew our food.

-Planting fruit and vegetables in our garden and maybe even keeping chickens could help the planet, and it would also mean your food intake is healthier and tastier into the bargain.
+Growing fruit and vegetables in our garden and maybe even keeping chickens could help the planet.
+And it would also mean your food intake is healthier and tastier into the bargain.
 Setting up some raised beds is a great way to start, and you can soon promote yourself to an allotment.

 Install a smart tech in your home